ITIL Versus Agile: How IT Service Teams Can Avail the Best of Each Methodology

 This post will illustrate opportunities for one methodology to learn from the other to provide value to teams, stakeholders, and customers.

-Why Is Agile So Highly Prized in Modern Business?
+Why Is Agile Methodology So Highly Prized in Modern Business?

 Agile techniques intend to remove as many barriers as possible between ideas and their results.
-Unlike ITIL, which emphasizes a strict methodology for meeting explicitly worded service level agreements (SLAs), agile encourages organizations to empower small teams to work autonomously and enthusiastically.
+Unlike ITIL, which emphasizes a strict methodology for meeting explicitly-worded service-level agreements (SLAs), agile methodology encourages organizations to empower small teams to work autonomously and enthusiastically.

 Teams are built from multi-disciplinary specialists, and they are expected to prioritize where their efforts are directed on a day-to-day basis.
 The expected outcome of these efforts is a visible result delivered fast.
 Teams work in “sprints” to produce an iterative prototype that helps them carve out parameters and provide a basis for setting further goals.
 Once an iteration is built, it can be improved upon through another series of sprints.